-Perfection from top to bottom, the WOOM 1 is the cream-of-the-crop balance bike for kids in clothes sized 18-months to transitioning to 3T.
+Perfection from top to bottom, the woom 1 is the cream-of-the-crop balance bike for toddlers.

-BEST FOR: Young toddlers in 18 or 24 months clothes who are ready to tackle the world on their bike.
+BEST FOR: Young toddlers in 18 months clothes through transitioning to 3T

 |Child's Pants Size||

 - Exceptionally built with attention to fine detail

 - Easy-reach, responsive hand brake

 - Air tires for extra traction and cushioning

 - Low-step-through frame allows kids to easily get on and off the bike

 The WOOM 1 is “Best Overall” on our Top 10 Balance Bikes list!

 Over the past nine years, we’ve tested pretty much every balance bike out there.
 And after testing over 30 balance bikes, the woom 1 is our clear winner.